A driver's failure to properly yield to another vehicle or pedestrian can result in a major accident causing serious

-These accidents are far too common and are one of the most deadly types of pedestrian accidents.
+These collisions are far too common and are one of the most deadly types of accidents involving pedestrians.

 Washington State Failure to Yield Accident Statistics

 On average, it's estimated that there are more than 20,000 motor vehicle accidents in Washington state each year that were directly caused by a driver failing to yield right-of way.

 Below is a list of some examples of a car accident that may have been caused by at least one driver's failure to properly yield: